 3. You’re His Plan B (or C… or D)

-Sometimes when your ex resurfaces, it’s because his other options fell through.
+Sometimes when your ex resurfaces, it’s simply because his other options fell through.

-He remembers the chemistry, the fun you two had between the sheets.
+He remembers the chemistry and the fun you two had between the sheets, which is what triggers him to slide into your DMs with some flirty energy.

-So he slides into your DMs with some flirty energy, maybe throws in a half-hearted apology, brings up those amazing nights you had, and drops a line like “Maybe we should make new memories…”
+He might throw in a half-hearted apology or bring up those amazing nights you had, eventually dropping a line like, “Maybe we should make new memories…”.

-But when this happens, he’s not genuinely looking to rekindle the relationship—he’s looking for a placeholder.
+But when this happens, understand that he’s not looking to realistically rekindle the relationship—he’s looking for a placeholder.

 And the second it does?